-If you have many samples that use the same method, you can quickly enter these samples into the Sequence Table using the Filldown icon .
-This feature copies the method name, vial range, number of injections per vial, and if specified, the Sample Amount, ISTD Amount, Multiplier, and Dilution.
-The system then enters the information for each vial in the range into the sequence table.
+If you have many samples that use the same method, you can quickly enter these samples into the Sequence Table using the Filldown icon This feature copies information from one cell into the previously selected cells or columns.
+For sample location, sample name, and data file name incrementation rules defined in the Filldown Options dialog are used.
+For other columns this feature simply copies the fields (for example, the method name, number of injections per vial, and if specified, the sample amount, ISTD amount, multiplier, and dilution).